 Much of the food we eat is grown on site in the vegetable garden, and all of it is delicious.
 Derry is our cook for the week, and his recipes are in constant demand.
 Food is vegetarian and organic, and is a highlight of our stay at Gayles.

 The Immersion course is fully catered and Derry's nourishing cooking will be served to you individually in your room.
 If the weather is good, there is the option of eating out in the open on the terrace.

 Dietary Restrictions and Allergies

 It is essential that you inform Catherine of any dietary requirements when you book so that she can liaise with the retreat venue and make the necessary arrangements.

 If you are prone to a severe reaction to an allergen, for example, a very small amount on a kitchen knife or board, it is essential that you give us advance notice.
 Please note that we are unable to offer absolute guarantees for such allergic conditions.

 If, for medical reasons, you follow a highly-restricted diet, we advise you to bring with you any essentials you might need for your well-being.
-There is a small fridge, which we are welcome to use to store small amounts of perishable items for the duration of your stay.
+There is a small fridge, which you may use to store small amounts of perishable items for the duration of your stay.